Premature labour is labour that happens before the 37th week of pregnancy. About 8 out of 100 babies will be born prematurely.

 Steroids may not be offered after 36 weeks as your baby's lungs are likely to be ready for breathing on their own.

-If you're in premature labour and you're 24 to 29 weeks pregnant you should be offered magnesium sulphate.
+If you're in premature labour and you're 24 to 29 weeks pregnant you should be offered magnesium sulphate (through a drip).
 This can help protect your baby's brain development.

 You may also be offered it if you're in labour and 30 to 33 weeks pregnant.
 This is to protect your baby against problems linked to being born too soon, such as cerebral palsy.